 If the vehicle should breakdown off campus, the driver should notify Campus Police at 413-538-2304 which is open 24 hours a day.
-Campus Police will determine, with consultation with Facilities Management, based on the location of the vehicle, the time of day and the circumstances of the breakdown, what action should be taken such as towing or repair service.
+Campus Police will determine based on the location of the vehicle, the time of day and the circumstances of the breakdown, what action should be taken such as towing or repair service.
 The driver shall make the arrangements to carry out the repair decisions of Campus Police.
 The Fleet Office does not have a road service agreement.
 Drivers are not authorized to have repairs made without consultation with Campus Police.

 The college will not reimburse any driver who has unauthorized repairs made to a college vehicle.
 Any expense incurred for unauthorized repairs, alternate transportation or lodging is the responsibility of the individual or the department for whom she/he is driving.

 Safely stop at the scene.
 Have someone call the local police for off campus accident and Campus Police for on-campus accidents at x2304.
 Off campus accidents must be reported to the local police, no matter how minor.
 Have passengers get out of the vehicle and away from the road, exiting from the side away from traffic if possible.
 Set out triangle reflectors, if available.

 Be as calm and courteous as possible.
 Do not discuss the accident with anyone other than the police or college officials except to obtain driver, vehicle, insurance carrier and witness information.

 - Please see Risk Management for additional procedures.

 Vehicles that are damaged are to be towed to a repair facility at the direction from Campus Police.
 Under no conditions should drivers attempt to "limp" a damage vehicle back to campus.

 Be sure to notify Campus Police with your written accident report when you return to campus.
 Failure to notify Campus Police of damage of an accident to a fleet vehicle will result in revocation of vehicle use privileges for a minimum of one (1) academic year.